KiranMantha/plumejs-ui/README.md

 Toggle button provide a switch interface.
 It accepts input `toggleOptions`.
 It can be used as:

 ```
+import { Component, html } from '@plumejs/core';
 import { IToggleInput, registerToggleComponent } from '@plumejs/ui';

-registerToggleComponent(); // Call this function in your root component.
+// Call this function in your root component.
 No need to execute this when ever you import.
+registerToggleComponent();

 @Component({
     selector: 'my-comp'